jjgonc/SD-Project/README.md

 # SD-Project
-Flight Booking Platform using Client-Server model in Java with Sockets and Threads
+Flight Booking Platform using Client-Server Model in Java with Sockets and Threads